Classical Trumpet Performance, Teaching

 5. When practicing, rest as much as you play.
 Play a 20 second phrase?
 Rest 20 seconds before going on or trying it again.
 It takes discipline to remember that, but you will be able to practice so much more without wearing yourself out.
 Trying fingering through it during the breaks.

 6. Do not move the trumpet while playing.
 No bouncing, waving back and forth.
+No self conducting, especially on entrances.
 It’s taken me years to break this one, but it really helps.
 Makes everything easier in fact.
 You will crack less notes and use less energy.
 Just freeze when you’re blowing air through the trumpet.
 Concentrate on sounding musical, not looking musical.

 7. Avoid all tension when playing, particularly in the upper register.
 Tension is the body working against itself and is completely counterproductive.
 Constant supervision is necessary to avoid th